MrBigoudi/GrassRenderer/README.md

 At the moment, when having a lot of tiles we are getting some lags.

 - Since now, we were always sending the grass tiles info to both the compute shader and the graphics pipeline.
-A first optimization could be to only send tiles that are within a certain radius from the camera's position but also only the ones that are in front of the camera.
+A first optimization could be to only send tiles that are within a sphere of a certain radius around the camera.

-- Another optimization is to also discard all the tiles that are outside a sphere of a certain radius around the camera.
+- Another optimization is to apply basic frsustum culling in the CPU side to avoid sending data from tiles that are completely outside the camera frsutrum.

-By doing these 2 optimizations, we can have arround 10 fps when having 20x20 tiles each filled with 4096 blades of grass using a laptop without a dedicated GPU.
+- Finally, we can also try to have a dynamic number of grass blades per tile depending on their distance to the camera center.

-- Failed paralellization of buffers computations
+( I also tried but failed to implement a paralellization of buffers computations)

-TODO: add fps viewer